theonekeyg/duckling/README.md

 # Key Benefits

-* ⚡ **Instant**: no network requests, DNS hops, or redirects.
+* ⚡ **Instant**: No network requests, DNS hops, or redirects.
 Suggestions and query resolution happen locally inside the extension.
 You'll notice the difference!
-* 🧠 **Don't memorize bangs**: type-ahead suggestions surface the right bang as you type.
+* 🧠 **Don't memorize bangs**: Type-ahead suggestions surface the right bang as you type.
-* 🧩 **Default search engine choice**: use whatever default search engine you like alongside Duckling.
+* 🧩 **Default search engine choice**: Use whatever default search engine you like alongside Duckling.
 Use DuckDuckGo's best feature - no DuckDuckGo required.
-* 🔒 **Privacy-first**: no telemetry, no request tracking - your data stays on your device.
+* 🔒 **Privacy-first**: No telemetry, no request tracking - your data stays on your device.
 * ❤️ **Open source**: Transparent, auditable and only does what it's supposed to.
 Review the code, open issues and contribute.

 # Installation